jonathanstathakis/wine_data_mining/notes/devlog.md

 - [ ] test

 Im expecting this to require a little translation and configuration on both ends, especially fields that are missing from either.

+## Adding Columnwise Partitioning

+2025-08-22 13:50

+The original approach ignored the presence of columns in the wine list, extracting each horizontal line as continuous.
+The expectation was that the data would be structured enough to match by similarity to other sources.
+This proved to be a false assumption, and as such are now looking to preserve the structure and information.
+To that end I have created a branch and will look to adapt or refactor the ETL pipeline to partition the lines by the presence of columns.
+It should be quite simple, working from the right to the left we will identify where the column starts (as the strings are left-aligned) and label thusly.
+The first step is to see where we can action this.

+## Adding Columnwise Partitioning - Figuring out an Insertion Point

+2025-08-22 14:46

+A lesson I learned long ago is to never, ever EVER modify old code, especially stale old code.
+Work with what you have, final.
+Optimisations are never worth it.
+Unless they are..

+Anyway, on that topic, the result of the ETL as it stands is a denormalised, duplicated mess with a ton of manually created \*Ref tables used in the fine grained extraction, a wine list staging table, text decomposition tables, and more.
+That's fine though.
+The problem is that somewhere along the way we deleted the pdf data such as x and y coordinates.
+The simplest solution will be to modify that deletion, instead storing in a table.
+I believe the reason for this was difficulty in identifying an appropriate primary key considering that the section lines are turned into fields.
+Should have just kept the natural primary key from the line ordering and be damned with monotonicity.

+So, TODO:

+- [ ] identify where word data deleted
+- [ ] move to own table.